VirusTotal/yara/docs/capi.rst

 .. c:function:: yr_rule_metas_foreach(rule, meta)

-  Iterate over the :c:type:`YR_META` structures associated to a given rule running the block of code that follows each time with a different value for *meta*.
+  Iterate over the :c:type:`YR_META` structures associated with a given rule running the block of code that follows each time with a different value for *meta*.
 Example: